RainingComputers/ShnooTalk/docs/LanguageGuide.md

 ### Named destructuring

-When right hand side of destructuring assignment or initialization is a struct and left hand side contains identifiers whose names are present as a field in the struct, ShnooTalk will perform a named destructuring.
+When right hand side of destructuring assignment or initialization is a struct and left hand side contains only identifiers whose names are present as a field in the struct, ShnooTalk will perform a named destructuring.
 It will unpack the field into the variable with same name as the field.

 ShnooTalk will try to perform named destructuring first and fallbacks on ordered destructuring if it is not possible.